microsoft/bedrock/gitops/rings/README.md

 Ring deployment is a configuration on top of a service deployment that allows you to deploy *revisions* of the service alongside any existing instances of *that* service, and any other services.
 It allows you to control the "blast radius" of a change to a service by gradually rolling out new revisions of a microservice to production without the risk of affecting all end users.

-This README serves to explain a Ring based deployment using Fabrikate and Bedrock without using a Service Mesh.
+This README serves to explain a Ring based deployment using Fabrikate and Bedrock.

+**NOTE**: This pipeline is ideal for developers who want to practice Bedrock GitOps **without using a Service Mesh**.
+This approach will require that the you have an application that replicates the behavior of a Service Mesh (e.g. [Ring Operator](https://github.com/microsoft/bedrock/tree/rings/gitops/rings#ring-operator)).

 The Ring workflow is shown in the following diagram, where you will see that it represents an extension to the [Bedrock CI/CD](https://github.com/microsoft/bedrock/tree/master/gitops).